buildkite-plugins/buildkite-plugin-linter/README.md

 bin/lint --help
 ```

-If not, you can use [Docker Compose](https://docs.docker.com/compose/):
+Code style is validated using [JavaScript Standard Style](https://standardjs.com).

+To run the tests using [Docker Compose](https://docs.docker.com/compose/):

 ```bash
 # Run the tests